V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 ### This chapter is a summary of the emtire Bhagavad-Gita.
 Many subjects are explained such as: karma yoga, jnana yoga, sankhya yoga, buddhi yoga and the atma which is the soul and the supersoul.

-**Sthita Prajna**
- what is the definition of one whose mind is steady and one-pointed?
-How does he sit, walk, what does he do?
-Then Krishna tells him, just as a tortoise withdraws his limbs inside the shell and nothing hurts him, one who possesses sthita prajna (stabilized consciousness) withdraws all his senses and the thoughts don’t hurt him.
-He does get worries and anxiety, but he is not affected by them.

 #### Verse 58